jasoncorbett/ordered-startup-supervisord/README.md

-`supervisord-dependent-startup` is a plugin for [Supervisor](http://supervisord.org) that allows starting up services after other services have reached specific states.
+`supervisord-dependent-startup` is a plugin for [Supervisor](http://supervisord.org) that allows starting up services after dependent services have reached specific states.
 This plugin is based on [ordered-startup-supervisord](https://github.com/jasoncorbett/ordered-startup-supervisord/) by [Jason Corbett](https://github.com/jasoncorbett).